Add a resource record

 -

 Enter the name of the resource record group — this is the domain for which the group will be created.
-You can create a group of resource records:
+You can create a resource record group:

-- for the main domain (zone name) — leave the field blank.
-For example, leaving the field blank for the
+- for the primary domain (zone name) — leave the field blank.
+For example, if you leave the field blank for the zone

 example.com.

-; - subdomain — enter the first part of its name.
+- for a subdomain — enter the first part of its name.
 For example, if you enter

 first

-- for the main domain (zone name) — leave the field blank.
-For example, leaving the field blank for the
+- for the primary domain (zone name) — leave the field blank.
+For example, if you leave the field blank for the zone

 -